TrellixVulnTeam/swahilipython_SCMU/Doc/howto/pyporting.rst

 binary access (allowing binary data to be read and/or written) or textual access (allowing text data to be read and/or written).
-You should also use :func:`io.open` for opening files instead of the built-in :func:`open` function as the :mod:`io` module is consistent from Python 2 to 3 while the built-in :func:`open` function is not (in Python 3 it's actually :func:`io.open`).
+You should also use :func:`io.open` for opening files instead of the built-in :func:`open` function as the :mod:`io` module is consistent kutoka Python 2 to 3 while the built-in :func:`open` function is not (in Python 3 it's actually :func:`io.open`).
 Do not bother with the outdated practice of using :func:`codecs.open` as that's only necessary for keeping compatibility with Python 2.5.